 What to look for when buying Indian fashion

-Whatever you opt for, make sure the little ones are comfortable, the clothes fit well (snug but not too tight), no embroidery or threadwork is poking them (I often recommend boys wear a soft t-shirt under their kurta, for example), and that they have had a chance to get used to their new clothes before the big day!
+Whatever you opt for, make sure the little ones are comfortable, and the clothes fit well (snug but not too tight).
+Indian clothing often has embroidery and beaded threadwork – make sure this is not poking your kids (boys could also wear a soft t-shirt under their kurta, for example), and that they have had a chance to get used to their new clothes before the big day!
 Go ahead and buy some bangle bracelets for the girls (the Deepavali Bazaar on Campbell Lane has gorgeous ones) along with a sparkly hair accessory.
 Open-toe sandals are perfect to complete the look.

-Places to Buy Traditional Indian Clothes in Singapore
+Places to Buy Traditional Indian Dress in Singapore

 Fabindia is an Indian fashion brand that is much loved by Indians worldwide for its excellent quality, variety and colourful designs.
-The store at Vivocity has a good selection of traditional Indian outfits and festive clothing for both boys and girls from ages 2-14!
-While the price ranges are higher (starting at $29 for infants, $56 for boys and $61 for girls outfits) than most of the Little India stores, the styles are more contemporary and the quality of fabric is excellent.
-There are some great outfits here for mamas and papas, too!
+The store at Vivocity has a good selection of traditional Indian outfits and festive clothing for both boys and girls from ages 2 to 14!
+While the price ranges are higher (starting at $29 for infants, $56 for boys and $61 for girls’ outfits) than most of the Little India stores, the styles are more contemporary and the quality of the fabric is good.

 Tucked along colourful Buffalo Road in Little India, Fashion Palace has an entire floor for Indian dress and kids’ clothing (on the second level).
 You’ll find beautiful prints in cotton, brocade and silk in the form of jackets, kurta, dresses, lehenga, and suits.
 Whether it’s for an Indian wedding or a special occasion like Deepavali, Fashion Palace offers plenty of traditional Indian costumes for the little ones.
 Prices start from $15.